-The MP6534 is a three-phase BLDC motor predriver that drives three external N-channel MOSFET half bridges, with 0.8A source and 1A sink current capability.
+The MP6535 is a three-phase BLDC motor predriver with built-in commutation logic that drives three external N-channel MOSFET half bridges, with 0.8A source and 1A sink current capability.
 It operates over a wide input voltage range of 5V to 60V, generating a boosted gate drive voltage when the input supply is below 12V.
-The MP6534 features a low-power sleep mode, which disables the device and draws a very low supply current.
+The MP6535 features a low-power sleep mode, which disables the device and draws a very low supply current.

-The MP6534 provides several flexible functions, such as adjustable dead-time control and overcurrent protection, which allow the device to cover a wide range of applications.
+The MP6535 provides several flexible functions, such as adjustable dead-time control and overcurrent protection, which allow the device to cover a wide range of applications.